 You can even test your apps without paying anything with those free dyno hours.

 The only drawback is you did not have full control over the infrastructure where your app runs.

 It completely depends on Heroku’s own infrastructure.

-And as you know, Heroku's infra are running on AWS.
+And as you know, Heroku’s infra is running on AWS.

-I rarely work on Rails project which hosted on shared hosting.
+I rarely work on a Rails project which hosted on shared hosting.

-Among many of projects I've worked on, only one hosted on shared hosting.
+Among many of the projects I’ve worked on, only one hosted on shared hosting.

 It’s using a2hosting service.